-A. Remove the clamps that are holding the panels together and the shims that are underneath the door so that you can open it.

-If the shims are wedged too tightly to slide out, loosen the link arms, and use a pry bar to lift the door high enough to slide them out.
+- A. Remove the clamps that are holding the panels vertically plumb and the shims that are underneath the door so that you can open it. - If the shims are wedged too tightly to slide out, loosen the link arms, and use a pry bar to lift the door high enough to slide them out.
 Tighten the link arms before you proceed.

-B. Check the balance of the door by opening it halfway to see if it suspends without being inclined to open or close on its own. a.
-If the door closes on its own, the counterweights are not heavy enough, and you need to weld on extra plates.
+- CAUTION: You must ground your welder directly to the counterweight that you are adding weight to so that the electrical current does not run through the cable and melt its core. - B. Check the balance of the door by opening it halfway to see if it suspends without being inclined to open or close on its own. - a.
+If the door closes on its own, the counterweights are not heavy enough, and you need to weld on extra plates. - b.
+If the door opens on its own, the counterweights are too heavy. - c.
+Also, the door is balanced if you can open and close it with the same amount of pressure. - C. Fully open and close the door to ensure nothing hinders the counterweights or the door's travel.
+Fix any obstructions before you proceed.